ankitpokhrel/alert.js/README.md

  Option     | Description                                                                                                      | Default
 ------------|------------------------------------------------------------------------------------------------------------------|--------------
  type       | Alert box type: `alert`, `confirm` or `prompt`                                                                   | alert
- heading    | Main heading                                                                                                     | empty
+ title    | Main heading                                                                                                     | empty
- subHeading | Displayed below main heading                                                                                     | empty
+ subtitle | Displayed below main heading                                                                                     | empty
- message    | Message to display in body section. `string` or `#elementId`.
+ text    | Message to display in body section. `string` or `#elementId`.
 You can provide id of an element to get html data. | empty
  buttons    | Lists button settings.
 Can be `false`.                                                                           |
  OK         | Used with buttons and provides settings for `OK` button.     | `{label: 'Ok', attrs: {id: 'btn_ok', 'class': 'alert-js-btn alert-js-btn-ok'}}`
  CANCEL     | Used with buttons and provides settings for `CANCEL` button. | `{label: 'Ok', attrs: {id: 'btn_ok', 'class': 'alert-js-btn alert-js-btn-ok'}}`